Everything you need to know about visa and visa extension in Sri Lanka! (update 2021)

 The record by following these steps for your visa extension is currently set at 1 hour and 50 minutes, arriving at 8 AM and leaving at 9.50 AM!

 3. Other options for getting the Visa Extension

 If you have money or are short of time, you can go to one of the Extension Agencies which are certified, legal entities, that can arrange your visa with less hassle (they do all the leg work for you).
 You just need to hand in your passport and fill out some forms at the start of the day, and then you can collect it again at 5 pm usually on the same day.
 The one we would recommend and which our customers have used before is Immigration Services Centre, another option is Island Visa Services.

 4. Overstaying your visa in Sri Lanka

-You always will be escorted into the interrogation room to explain yourself, this will cost some time which results in people missing flights.
-Other people have heard that they have been placed on a 5 year blacklist and only could enter Sri Lanka with a special visa.
+If you overstay, you can be escorted into the interrogation room where you will need to explain yourself.
+This will cost some time which results in people missing flights.
+We have heard of other people that they have been placed on a 5-year blacklist and only could enter Sri Lanka with a special visa (source: TripAdvisor).